 How to know what auto loan terms you deserve

-How to use financing through a dealership to your advantage
+Use dealer financing to your advantage

 Forced with the choice of making no profit versus a little profit, the dealer might then “suddenly discover” that Lender A offered you a 4% APR.

-Steps for buying a car
+7 steps for buying a car

 - Finish the paperwork.
 Follow through with any paperwork such as documents you may need to provide to the lender and the dealership finance manager.